How to make towels soft again after they’ve gone scratchy

 Don’t stuff your machine

 It is important that you do not overstuff your washing machine.
-Putting too many towels in at once will prevent water flow and won’t allow the detergent to be fully washed out of each one.
+Putting too many towels in at once will prevent water flow and won’t allow the detergent to be fully washed out of each one, plus it can cause your clothes to smell too.
 Likewise, your dryer needs space to circulate air, so try to keep it to three to four towels maximum, with other hand towels or dish towels thrown in to make the most of the wash.

 Towels in washing machine